raspiblitz/raspiblitz/README.md

 ## Setup Process (Detailed Documentation)

-*The goal is, that all information needed is provided from the interaction with the RaspiBlitz itself during the setup.
+*The goal is, that all information needed during setup is provided from the interaction with the RaspiBlitz itself during the setup.
 Documentation in this chapter is for background, comments for educators and to mention edge cases.*

 If you are looking for a tutorial on how to oragnise a workshop to build the RaspiBlitz, [see here](WORKSHOP.md).